alexis-raymond/NLP-Classification-HP-Books/README.md

 Now, I will test my understanding of the concepts covered by working with the Harry Potter Books - my all-time favourite series - on two *fun* use cases.
 Following this project, I will take my learnings to a more *serious* use case about financial news sentiment analysis.

+**Note:** While I initially planned to explore the dataset through two use cases, I since revised to only pursue the first use case on text classification.
+The rationale behind this decision is that this use case seems more relevant to what is seen in the *real world* and going through all the steps of the lifecycle while maintaining documentation took more time than expected.
+While I am eager to start the second course in the specialization, I will keep the second use case in my backlog for future learning.

 ## Use Cases
 I will explore two use cases as part of this learning project:
 1. **Text Classification**: Given a sentence from any of the seven books, the model should return the book in which it appeared.
 This will practice text classification, a similar process to sentiment analysis.